 DAVID HORACE DAVIES

-In addition to his work as an educator, Davies is an active organist and conductor, having served in this capacity at Key Biscayne Presbyterian (PCA) Church in Miami, FL and Good Shepherd Presbyterian(USA) Church in Rock Island, IL, and as Assistant Musical Director of the University of Miami’s contemporary music group, the Other Music Ensemble.
-Currently, he and his wife serve as the Directors of Worship Arts at Trinity Presbyterian Church (PCA) in Plano.
-For several years, he has been an active member of the Society of Composers, Inc., the College Music Society, and the Christian Fellowship of Art Music Composers (CFAMC) and in 2016 he was appointed as President of the Board for the CFAMC.
+In addition to his work as an educator and administrator, Davies is an active organist and conductor and he currently directs the 35-voice Trinity Choir at Trinity Presbyterian Church in Plano, TX.
+For several years, he has been an active member of the Society of Composers, Inc., the College Music Society, and the Christian Fellowship of Art Music Composers (CFAMC) and has served as President of Board for the CFAMC since 2016.

 David lives in Texas with his wife, their four children, and an orange cat named Spot.